opensearch-project/documentation-website/_opensearch/install/tar.md

 ### Run OpenSearch as a service with systemd

-Create a service for OpenSearch and register it with `systemd`.
+This section will guide you through creating a service for OpenSearch and registering it with `systemd`.
 After the service has been defined, you can enable, start, and stop the OpenSearch service using `systemctl` commands.
 The commands in this section reflect an environment where OpenSearch has been installed to `/opt/opensearch` and should be changed depending on your installation path.

 The following configuration is only suitable for testing in a non-production environment.
 We do not recommend using the following configuration in a production environment.
 You should install OpenSearch with the [RPM]({{site.url}}{{site.baseurl}}/opensearch/install/rpm/) distribution if you want to run OpenSearch as a systemd-managed service on your host.
 The tarball installation does not define a specific installation path, users, roles, or permissions.
 Failure to properly secure your host environment can result in unexpected behavior.
 {: .warning}